aclark4life/blog-2017/2010/07/12/the-apache-modules-for-xdv/index.rst

      --output=${buildout:directory}/etc/theme-blog.xsl
     update-command = ${:command}

-You can check out the rest of the buildout `here`_ (themed with XDV :-)).
+You can check out the rest of the buildout `here`_ (themed with XDV).
 And if you enjoy this post, please feel free to pick up a copy of `Plone 3.3 Site Administration`_ from PACKT Publishing, due out any day now (I am expecting to review pre-finals this week some time).

 .. _HTML-XSLT website: http://code.google.com/p/html-xslt/
 .. _XDV middleware: http://pypi.python.org/pypi/dv.xdvserver